 When a CBSA officer determines that you are on probation or parole, they consider several factors beyond the conviction itself:

-A TRP under IRPA section 24(1) allows an inadmissible person to enter Canada for a specific purpose when that need is compelling and outweighs the risk to Canadian society.
-For someone on probation or parole, this is the primary route.
+A TRP under IRPA section 24(1) allows an officer to let an otherwise inadmissible person enter or stay in Canada for a specific purpose, when the officer is satisfied that the need to enter is compelling enough to outweigh the risk to Canadian society.
+There is no automatic right to a TRP: it is a discretionary decision.
+For someone on probation or parole, it is generally the primary route, because the rehabilitation pathways are not yet open.
+In plain terms, a TRP is a temporary, purpose-specific pass rather than a permanent fix for inadmissibility.

 Applying for a TRP at a Port of Entry